digitaleinitiativen/courses/README.md

 Courses:

 #### 24 Visuals & Projection Mapping in a Live Environment **Raphael Kuster**
- - Format:
+ - Format: 2h - more specific to interests
- - Content:
+ - Content: What is Projection Mapping?
+How can you use the content and the spaces?
+Softwares
- - Participants:
+ - Participants: 5 - 10
  - Preparations:
- - Price:
+ - Price: 10€

 #### 23 Getting started with Blender3D **Jim van Hazendonk**